MaastrichtUniversityPress/Learning-Cycle-Toolbox-/book/1_plan_analyse.md

 -   Examples of APT map on whiteboard.
 Not to copy, just for inspiration.
 Notice different techniques, layouts:

 <img width="650" height="697" alt="image-3c4ffb19-19a7-4e5b-89bf-dbf303ee4748" src="https://github.com/user-attachments/assets/1418ce40-3c49-402c-b33e-d10c802b43af" />

 ---

-The APT-map can further be used to zoom in / zoom out of focus-APTs: **See tool 3.1**.

----